Removing Backups from Capacity or Archive Tier

 - When removing offloaded backup files from the backup chain that was created as a single storage backup file, then nothing will be removed until either of the following occurs:

 - All the VMs were removed from the backup.

 - The backup itself was removed.

-- If an object storage repository has been put into maintenance mode, the removal of data from such a repository will not be possible until it is switched back to normal.
+- If the capacity or archive extent has been put into the maintenance mode, the removal of data from such a repository is not possible until the extent is removed from the maintenance mode.

 For more information, see Switching to Maintenance Mode.